Key takeaways:

 Step 2.
 Document assessment

-During this step, the solution accesses the document template database for data validation.
+During this step, the solution accesses the document template database to validate the data.
 The bigger it is, the wider the possible use cases, and the more document types and countries it can read and verify.

 Document verification tools assess the presence of security features such as MRZ, barcode, and RFID chip.
 They can also automatically identify the type of the submitted document, for example, a Swiss passport or a Utah driver’s license.

 Regula Document Reader SDK relies on Regula’s extensive document template database, the largest in the world, compiled and regularly updated by the company's experts.
-It’s not just composed of driver’s licenses and passports—the solution verifies many other types of identity documents, as you may also want to verify ID cards or work permits, for instance.
+It’s not just composed of driver’s licenses and passports — the solution verifies many other types of identity documents, as you may also want to verify ID cards, voter cards, or work permits, for instance.

 Step 3.
 Data extraction